slash3b/slash3b.github.io/_posts/2017-10-08-php7-new-features.markdown

 ## Changes introduced in 7.1

 **Nullable types**
-Nullable type meand that along with specified type we can pass or return NULL.
+Nullable type means that along with specified type we can pass or return NULL.
 Here is quite silly but legit example.
 {% highlight PHP %}
     function a(?string $line): ?string